 Zeyue Xue, BSc (Hons) Quantity Surveying student, 2016

-- 1 year full time, 2 years part time, 2 years part time distance learning (subject to approval)
+- 1 year full time, 2 years part time, 2 years part time distance learning

 - A good honours degree or equivalent academic qualification in a technical or analytical discipline (Architecture, Construction Management, Mechanical/Electrical Engineering, Civil, Surveying, Project Management).
 Exceptionally, applicants from non-technical/analytical disciplines but with proven and substantiated experience in the Architecture, Engineering, and Construction (AEC) fields will be considered.
 Distance learning applicants may be subject to interview.
 English language proficiency at a minimum of IELTS band 6.0 with no component score below 5.5.